xenia-manager/xenia-manager/README.md

 [![Latest Release](https://img.shields.io/github/v/release/xenia-manager/xenia-manager?display_name=tag&style=for-the-badge&label=Latest%20Release&color=2E3440)](https://github.com/xenia-manager/xenia-manager/releases/latest/)
 ![Total Downloads](https://img.shields.io/github/downloads/xenia-manager/xenia-manager/latest/total?style=for-the-badge&label=Total%20Downloads&color=2E3440)

-Xenia Manager is a tool that tries to make using Xenia Emulator easier.
-This tool tries to make playing games with Xenia Emulator easier and installing specific game patches easier and more intuitive, alongside having an intuitive way of changing Xenia settings.
+Xenia Manager is a tool designed to simplify the use of the Xenia Emulator.
+It aims to make playing games and installing specific game patches more straightforward and user-friendly, while also providing an easy-to-use interface for adjusting Xenia settings.

 <em>This project is not affiliated with the Xenia Team in any way.</em>